 Texture: A minute or less in hot water turns these noodles clear, silky, and almost rubbery.
 Once they're soft they're ready to join any dish.

 How they're used: This is a classic noodle for many Thai and Vietnamese stir fries and soups.
-They're also get cooked with chili paste, chili oil, and ground pork and cooled for a cold Sichuan noodle dish, or are deep fried into dramatic brittle "birds nests."
+They're also get cooked with chile paste, chile oil, and ground pork and cooled for a cold Sichuan noodle dish, or are deep fried into dramatic brittle "birds nests."

 The classic Korean cellophane noodle made from sweet potato starch.
 It has a similar texture to mung bean noodles and is most popular mixed with stir fried ingredients.